mills5/quakeat-decrypted/README.md

 1. Download glquake_decrypted.exe and place it in the game's directory.
 2. Run

+If you encounter crashes or freezes, try:
+* Using a Glide wrapper (nGlide worked for me)
+* Running with -nogci, -nosound, -window

 # FAQ

 **Q: The glquake_decrypted.exe on this repo is a different file than what is produced by quakeat_patcher.c.
 Why?**